bengtmartensson/AGirs/README.md

 It is build on top of the low-level library called [Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino).
 (See that project's README.md for its history.)

-~~The project contains a library, contained in the directory GirsLib, and a few applications, presently Girs, GirsLite, Listener, and others.
-The directory GirsLib should be copied to the library area, typically `$HOME/Arduino/libraries/GirsLib`, while the application directories can be processed by the Arduino IDE directly.
+The project contains a few applications, presently Girs, GirsLite, Listener, and others.
+The application directories can be processed by the Arduino IDE directly.
 The directory Girs contains the AGirs application interactive program.
 Listener is a uni-directional program that just emits decodes on the serial interface.
 It is intended to be used in conjunction with my Java program [dispatcher](https://github.com/bengtmartensson/dispatcher).
-(It may possibly be discontinued in the future.)~~
+(It may possibly be discontinued in the future.)

 ## Configuration
 It is a modular program that is heavily based on CPP symbols, defined